 Use Frequent Flyer Miles

 Ever heard of Travel Hacking?
 Well, it is basically utilizing services to gain points from airlines, credit cards, and hotels, and redeeming them for free travel.
-Saving miles played a big part in being able to travel on a graduate student budget.
+Saving miles played a big part in being able to travel on a grad school budget.
 As a frequent flyer of Delta and their partners, I signed up for a Gold Delta SkyMiles card which came with 65000 bonus miles after spending $3k in the first 3 months.
-Delta SkyMiles don’t expire so those 65000 miles added to existing miles collected from trips to Miami, Thailand, and other destinations through the years, I was able to use miles to pay for my trip to Jamaica and a recent trip to Savannah.
+Delta SkyMiles don’t expire so those 65000 miles added to existing miles collected from trips to Miami, Thailand, and other destinations through the years, I was able to use miles to pay for my trip to Jamaica and extended weekend in Savannah.
 The Gold Delta SkyMiles card has also been generous to give me a lower-than-average interest rate for being a great customer and paying my card off every month.

 Research Graduate Programs Abroad